-As with all ‘chief’-level executive positions, you will need several years of experience at a senior management level as well as a degree in accounting, finance, economics, business or a related subject.
-Many CFOs begin their careers as finance professionals, external auditors (Big 4), accountants or managers of small divisions, and work their way up to senior positions within a company.
+As with all ‘Chief’-level executive positions, you will need several years of experience at a senior management level as well as an accountancy qualification (preferably public accounting), finance, economics, business or a related subject.
+Many CFOs begin their careers as finance professionals, accountants or managers of small divisions, and work their way up to senior positions within a company.

-The number of years of management experience you will need will depend on the size of the company and the extent of the duties involved.
-Many chief financial officer have an MBA, a Masters or another type of advanced degree.
+The number of years of management experience you will need depends on the size of the company and the extent of the duties involved.
+Many Chief Financial Officers have an MBA, a Masters or another type of advanced degree.

-To become a successful CFO you will need to demonstrate more than just outstanding finance skills.
+If you are going to become a successful CFO, you need outstanding finance skills, but you need a lot more than that as well.
 You must have the ability to make smart and strategic decisions on behalf of the organisation, and you should be able to look holistically at the company and understand what it needs.

 As a CFO, your salary will vary depending on the size of the company that you’re employed by.
-For example, a CFO of a SME organisation in Belgium can expect to earn up to 200k EUR a year and will also receive a number of other benefits, such as a bonus, based on company performance.
+According to our Robert Walters Salary Survey, a CFO can expect to earn between 120k and 250k EUR a year and will also receive a number of other benefits, such as a bonus, based on company performance.
 They will also be able to buy shares in the company if it is listed.

-Check out our latest vacancies in accounting & finance.
+Check out our latest jobs in accounting & finance.

 Tips to capture +10 years on your CV